GNOME is getting better! More and more useful tools are available to configure the desktop behavior and appearance.

 What Dconf Editor can do:

-- Change built-in extension settings, e.g., dash to dock (Ubuntu Dock).
+- Configure all extension settings, e.g., dash to dock (Ubuntu Dock).

-- Configure login screen, e.g., hide user-list, disable shutdown, etc., with gdm user privilege.
+- Tweak login screen, e.g., hide user-list, disable shutdown, etc., with gdm user privilege.

 - Change Gnome Shell keybindings.